dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 * Set the format version in the CDDL
 * Added a TODO: Add block statistics
 * Added a TODO: Add extend to support pico/nano.
 Also do this for Time offset and Response delay
-* Added a TODO: Need to develop optional representation of malformed packets within CBOR and what this means for packet matching.
+* Added a TODO: Need to develop optional representation of malformed packets within C-DNS and what this means for packet matching.
 This may influence which fields are optional in the rest of the representation.
 * Added section on design goals to Introduction
 * Added a TODO: Can Class be optimised?
 Should a class of IN be inferred if not present?